allenrobel/netbox-webhook-nxapi/README.md

 Change ``execute-command`` to point to where ``update-interface.bash`` lives on your server.

-"execute-command": "/home/admin1/arobel/webhooks/update-interface.bash"
+``"execute-command": "/home/arobel/netbox-webhook-nxapi/update-interface.bash",``

-Change ``command-working-directory`` to this repo's directory.
+Change ``command-working-directory`` to this repo's directory on your server.

+``"command-working-directory": "/home/arobel/netbox-webhook-nxapi",``

 ### 6. Start webhook